 Some common words and some definitions:

-Most are made of fine wood or metal.
+are made of fine wood or metal.
 There is even a pillow for the head, even though the person inside cannot feel it.
 Coffins

 are a type of casket with six sides and is shaped more like the body than a casket is.
 Coffins are used more in other countries

 than in the United States.
 Families can choose to have an open or closed casket at the funeral.
-With an
+With an open casket, people

-The body is like a peanut shell with no peanut, or an egg shell with no egg inside.
+body is like a peanut shell with no peanut, or an egg shell with no egg inside.
 Sometimes adults say "passed away"

 or "passed", "gone".
 But remember, dead is dead.
 It is not like we passed a test or are gone from a room.

 We may think of a cell phone as dead to mean not working now, but will soon.
-However this person will not come
+However this person will not come to life again.

 "Dead means that someone has died and their body stopped working.
 The heart stops